Demonetisation of 500 and 1000 Rupee notes- Boon Or Bane for the Logistics Sector?

 As they say, there are always two sides to a ‘note’, let us evaluate the pros and cons of this humongous transformation in India to the logistics industry:

-- There will be a temporary impact on the logistics sector for CoD, especially for the more expensive items.
+- There will be a temporary effects of demonetisation on logistics for CoD, especially for the more expensive items.

 - A huge number of delivery boys, drivers, warehouse loaders, who are dependent on weekly and monthly pays will be affected, especially in tier 2 and tier 3 cities.